 We are big fans off eggs — you might have already known that, especially if you’ve see our Kale with Egg and Toast, Smoky Green Salad or Portobello with Eggs.
-So, when we were asked by Betty Croker and Land O Lakes to share one of our recipes that takes advantage of our favorite ingredients, we said yes.
+So, when we were asked by Betty Crocker and Land O Lakes to share one of our recipes that takes advantage of our favorite ingredients, we said yes.

-How to make a Baked Pumpkin French Toast Breakfast Casserole
+How to Make Baked Pumpkin French Toast

 Start by mixing the eggs, half and half, pumpkin puree, brown sugar and spices together.
 For the spices, we used cinnamon, ginger and nutmeg.
 Fill a large baking dish with the bread.
 Then scatter bacon pieces and nuts on top.

 Note: When we originally created this recipe, we used a cast iron pan.
 After a comment from one of our readers, we have learned that acidic foods can actually cause a cast iron pan (especially newer or unseasoned cast iron pans) to impart an iron/metallic flavor into the food.
 Because of this, we have decided to call for a 9-inch by 13-inch baking dish instead of a cast iron pan in the recipe.